Automatic backups with one-click restore.

 Hide

-An Organization Validated (OV) SSL certificate requires that a business complete a light vetting process by the Certificate Authority before being issued.
-These certificates are a nice middle-ground between DV and EV certificates, as they aren't as expensive as EV options but still offer more SSL and trust indications than basic between DV and EV certificates.
-These certificates typically take between 2-3 days to be issued.
+An Organization Validated (OV) SSL certificate requires a business to complete a light vetting process with the Certificate Authority before issuance.
+OV certificates are a good middle-ground between DV and EV certificates.
+They are more affordable than EV certificates while offering more trust indicators than DV certificates.
+Issuance typically takes 2 - 3 business days.

 SHA stands for Signature Hashing Algorithm.
 It's a mathematical hash that proves the authenticity of the certificate.
 SHA-1 is an older version of the algorithm that is no longer seen as secure by industry experts and major browsers and is not allowed to be used during the generation process any longer by the industry.
 SHA-2 is the latest version that is widely accepted and viewed as secure by all major browsers and industry experts.
 The hashing algorithm of your CSR has no relevance to what hashing algorithm is used on the certificate.